ogs22/cookbook/glossary/4-polytope.md

-A four-dimensional polytope; ie a 4-dimensional figure analogous to a polyhedron.
+A four-dimensional polytope; i.e. a 4-dimensional figure analogous to a polyhedron.

 There are six regular 4-polytopes; the pentatope, 16-cell, tesseract,